ARM-software/astc-encoder/README.md

 * How to efficiently encode normal maps, sRGB data, and HDR data
 * Coding equivalents to other compression formats.

-The [Building ASTC Encoder](./Docs/Building.md) page provides the instructions on how to build `astcenc` from the sources in this repository.
+The [Building ASTC Encoder](./Docs/Building.md) page provides instructions on how to build `astcenc` from the sources in this repository.

+The [Testing ASTC Encoder](./Docs/Testing.md) page provides instructions on how to test any modifications to the source code in this repository.

 # Support